Breastfed Baby Weight Gain

 - Infants who are the product of “baby training” (parenting programs in which babies are fed on a schedule and forced to sleep through the night using variations of the “cry-it-out” method) often show delayed growth.
 Babies who are breastfed according to a parent-imposed and restrictive feeding schedule are not only likely to get less milk, the breast milk they get will have a lower level of fat and calories because of the longer intervals between feedings.

 Various studies have shown that breastfed infants consume fewer calories and a lower volume of milk than formula-fed infants.
 This doesn’t mean their mothers aren’t producing enough milk, rather, an indication that breastfed infants have an amazing ability to self-regulate their calorie intake according to their individual needs.
-This ability to determine for themselves how much they eat is probably one of the reasons infants who are breastfed are less likely to have problems with obesity later in childhood.
+This ability to determine for themselves how much they eat is probably one of the reasons infants who are breastfed are less likely to have problems with obesity later in childhood (See Breastfeeding Benefits from Top to Bottom).